 If there are glaring blemishes that are marring the photo I will remove those blemishes on close-up, portrait style photos, to make sure those photos look their best.
 I can also do more advanced retouching like face and body manipulation using PhotoShop (for example, if you would like your figure slimmed down a touch), however, since that requires expert skill and time I charge separately for that at $100/hour.

 Having 2 photographers allows me to focus on the bride while a talented second photographer focuses on the groom.
 This is especially important during the Getting Ready and Ceremony phases of the wedding.
-The second shooter captures the groom and his groomsmen as they get dressed and prepare for the big day, as well as his reactions and emotions as the bride approaches and during the ceremony.
+As the principal photographer my focus is the bridesecond shooter captures the groom and his groomsmen as they get dressed and prepare for the big day, as well as his reactions and emotions as the bride approaches and during the ceremony.
 It also minimizes photographer movement during the ceremony and also is great for capturing the emotions of both the bride and the groom from various angles.
 Last but not least: more photos!

 Yes I have 3 DSLR cameras (a main body, a secondary body and backup), multiple lenses and multiple flashes.

-I will only deliver edited photos.
+I will only deliver edited photos in .jpg format.
 I don't consider a photo "final" until I've at least seen it.
 Often times a photo may not need any editing at all, but most can stand for some editing, whether it's a small color enrichment, a slight crop or a major retouch.

 I only shoot digital.